-1. Security of Personal Devices
+1. Security of personal devices

 Most employees work in their comfort zone.
 They sit and work with their devices wherever they feel comfortable.
 No matter if it’s the kitchen, living room, drawing room, or bedroom, without realizing how vulnerable it is.
 Usually, your laptops or computers aren’t secured, and you ignore them.
 This is where you make a mistake and give cyber intruders entry to your devices.